 Hog 2 is one of the upper slots in the Hog Canyon drainage of the North Wash area.
 Many people say it is probably the best of the group due to the large mix of canyoneering moves and scenery found in the canyon.
 There are many stemming moves, lots of friction sliding, a couple mae west type moves and even a difficult down climb at the end into a glowing cavern if the sun is high in the sky.
 The feature photo above shows Jacob just about to make the drop into this cavern.
 Also, there are a handful of long rappels in which to fully do this canyon you will need a 50 meter rope and a 50 meter pull cord.

 See the main page for directions on how to get here.
 Start at the upper trailhead and park 2 miles from Highway 276 on the 4WD dirt road where it turns sharply to the right and heads down a big hill.
-2WD cars should be able to make it one mile before reaching deep sand.
+2WD cars can make it to the start of the hike when the road has been recently graded but later in the summer it becomes too sandy.
 Follow the approach "trail" along the rim of the canyon.
 The first canyon is Miss Piggy, which is a very short canyon you may not even notice.
 The second canyon is Hog One, which has a large, shallow bowl at the upper end.
 Once you pass around the head of Hog 1 and reach the top of Hog 2, Route-find your way below the Page Sandstone cliff band and onto the sloping Navajo below and work your way into the bottom of the drainage.
 This should never exceed class 3 down climbing.
 Once in, start down the easy shallow V-drainage with full exposure to the sun.
 Stemming works well here as walking in the narrow spots in the very bottom is annoying.
 You will probably get hot in this section though if you already put your pads or jeans on.
 You will come to an anchor with a rock wedged into a notch with a long piece of webbing tied to it.
 This is the first rappel and it starts down some slabs past a couple small potholes and then over an edge down the the bottom of the canyon below.
 You will finally be in the shade after this 42 meter rappel.
 You will have to set up a biner block and rappel single strand with a 50+ meter rope and have a pull cord.

 Once down this first long rappel, continue down canyon passing by an open section and follow it as it narrows up and you get to a section you must stem over and chimney your way across a 75 foot section about 30 feet above the bottom of the canyon.
 This may be a mae west type section...if you fell you would likely get squeezed into the very narrow section just below however the very bottom of the slot below that opens up and if you could descend to the bottom from the start you could walk through a tunnel like slot.
 Most people chimney across from above though and drop down on the other side.
 Once across and back down you can look back into the tunnel you just went over.
 Just past this there are some nice short down climb sections and you will then reach another rappel anchor composed of a piece of webbing around a big chalkstone.
 This rappel is a two-part drop which starts as a short 5 meter drop to a ledge then continues over the edge another 14 meters to the bottom for a total of about 20 meters.